 So as I touched on at the very start of this review, Banyan Hill Publishing is part of a group named The Agora – they fall underneath their (rather large) umbrella along with another company named Agora Financial, which also publishes similar newsletters to that of Banyan Hill.

 The Agora, which was formerly known as Agora, Inc came to be way back in 1978, but it wasn’t until 1998 when Banyan Hill Publishing itself was launched, originally under the name of The Sovereign Society.

-Their US based investments opportunities include investments in things like commodities, natural resources, small/mid-cap stocks, option plays & domestic companies.
+Their US-based investments opportunities include investments in things like commodities, natural resources, small/mid-cap stocks, options plays & domestic companies.

 And it’s safe to say that as a publishing company they’ve been pretty successful, with their content getting an alleged 400,000 daily readers & their company growing from turning over $6 million per year to a whopping $113 million per year in the last three years alone…

-The truth about that will be uncovered further in this review, but in my opinion – I can see where some of such allegations have arose from as Banyan Hill have a “questionable” marketing approach to say the least… Though, they do deliver on their promise in terms of what they provide (only the opportunities may not be as lucrative as they initially seem).
+The truth about that will be uncovered further in this review, but in my opinion – I can see where some of such allegations have arisen from as Banyan Hill has a “questionable” marketing approach to say the least… Though, they do deliver on their promise in terms of what they provide (only the opportunities may not be as lucrative as they initially seem).

 A Look Into Banyan Hill’s Newsletters

-Banyan Hill Publishing have several top financial analysts working with them, such as the likes of Matt Badiali & Paul Mampilly, and as a result they offer out many different newsletters.
+Banyan Hill Publishing has several top financial analysts working with them, such as the likes of Matt Badiali & Paul Mampilly, and as a result, they offer out many different newsletters.

 Some of the most popular newsletters include the likes of Matt Badiali’s Real Wealth Strategist, Paul Mampilly’s Profits Unlimited & the Bauman Letter by Ted Bauman… But that’s by no means an exhaustive list – they have much more premium content such as that which I’ve listed below: